 This post was sponsored by Vitamium

-Finding natural ways to support the immune system has become a hot topic lately, with the Coronavirus pandemic in full-force.
-While building the immune system can’t stop you contracting the virus (or any infection for that matter), having a healthy immune system may help you get over it faster and have milder symptoms.
+Finding natural ways to support the immune system has become a hot topic lately, with the Coronavirus pandemic in full force.
+While building the immune system can’t stop you from contracting the virus (or any infection for that matter), having a healthy immune system may help you get over it faster and have milder symptoms.

 But before we get into what builds your immunity, let’s start with the basics.

 What’s the Immune System?

 Simply put, the immune system is our body’s natural defence system against infectious diseases.

 As we develop, our immune system develops with us.
 We’re born with natural or innate immunity and also receive passive immunity from the antibodies in our mother’s breast milk.
 As we get exposed to diseases or vaccines throughout our lives, we develop adaptive or active immunity.
 So getting ill actually builds our future immunity.

 However, our immune system can also break down as we age and it’s usually because of poor lifestyle choices.